suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 shall receive the same encrypted payload, i.e. the same CEK is used.
 One COSE\_recipient structure per recipient is used and it contains the CEK encrypted with the KEK.
-To generate the KEK each COSE\_recipient structure contains a COSE_recipient_inner structure to carry the sender's emphemeral key and an identifier for the recipients public key.
+To generate the KEK each COSE\_recipient structure contains a COSE_recipient_inner structure to carry the sender's ephemeral key and an identifier for the recipients public key.

 The steps taken by the sender are: